-2.5.3.2 Ghost Bat (Macroderma gigas) and Pilbara Leaf-nosed Bat (Rhinonicteris aurantia)
+2.5.3.3 Ghost Bat (Macroderma gigas) and Pilbara Leaf-nosed Bat (Rhinonicteris aurantia)

 The Ghost Bat and Pilbara Leaf-nosed Bat (PLNB) are mainly found in the arid zone near rock outcrops, and roosts in caves, mines and rock clefts.
 The main threat to the Ghost Bat and Pilbara Leaf-nosed Bat is the loss of its remaining roost sites (DCCEEW, 2022; DCCEEW, 2022).
-Surveys undertaken across the region identified potential foraging and dispersal habitat for the Pilbara Leaf-nosed Bat among the Rocky ridge/breakaway/gorge and Drainage line/River/Creek (Minor/Major) habitat types mapped by ecologia (2012b).
-Vegetation mapping by ecologia (2012a) also identified several vegetation communities, such as Acacia Shrubland (At) and Triodia Hummock Grassland
+A survey undertaken across the region identified potential foraging and dispersal habitat for the Pilbara Leaf-nosed Bat among the Rocky ridge/breakaway/gorge and Drainage line/River/Creek (Minor/Major) habitat types mapped by ecologia (2012b).
+The Hills, Ranges Plateaux and Minor Drainage Lines habitats may be used for foraging and dispersal by these species, although they do not represent denning, roosting, or breeding habitat.